abhinand-tw/dcape-app-redmine4/README.md

 For build custom docker image you can use any standard redmine docker image.
 Image name and version set in configuration.
 By default tested with redmine 4.x image version.
 * [redmine](https://hub.docker.com/_/redmine)
+Best practice use image with Passenger application server, because standart WebRick is not to fast.

 ## Requirements